Three scenarios for the post-COVID world of work

 Take the time to know how your staff feel about returning to work, so you can address each of their concerns.
 After all, a happy, healthy workforce is good for business.

 There are numerous forces that are and will continue to affect the workforce after COVID-19, from social to technological, and environmental to political.
-By accepting the reality that the future isn’t what it used to be and start to think about how to make it work for your business, this can help to accelerate your road to recovery.
+By accepting the reality that the future isn’t what it used to be and start to think about how to make it work for your business, this can help to accelerate your post-COVID recovery.

 Why not create a plan that illuminates what needs to be done (and by whom) to reach a stated goal, for most this means, not doing the same thing the same way, but instead focusing on outcomes, and learning through experience so that even an uncertain future, with effort, can be a better one.